 My name is Jodie Wadsworth.
 I am a 31 year old female Cognitive Behavioural Therapist and the founder of Calm Minds Cognitive Behavioural Therapy.
 You might be wondering who I am and what my experience can offer you and so I thought I would write a little bit about myself.

-Thinking back, I suppose I began my career in mental health in 2011 when I studied my first degree at Liverpool John Moores University in Applied Psychology, Bachelor of Science with Honours.
-I subsequently graduated in 2014 and, following this, began working as a Healthcare Assistant across a variety of mental health settings.
+My career in mental health in 2011 when I studied my first degree at Liverpool John Moores University in Applied Psychology, Bachelor of Science with Honours.
+I subsequently graduated in 2014 and, following this, began working as a Healthcare Assistant across a variety of inpatient mental health settings.
 I knew more than ever at this point that I had a real passion for working with people struggling with their mental health and decided to embark on my Mental Health Nurse training.
 Throughout the course of my training, I worked across a broad range of settings including but not limited to:

 - Acute male inpatient wards